 - Providing necessary follow-up suggestions to supervised banks to improve their functioning

-- Suggesting measures for making the supervisory mechanism more strong
+- Suggesting measures for strengthening the supervisory mechanism

 - Providing recommendations to RBI for issue of directions and regulatory action against supervised banks

-In addition to the above, based on their inspection by NABARD, BoS periodically reviews the financial position of Cooperative Banks and Regional Rural Banks.
+- In addition to the above, based on the inspection by NABARD, Board of Supervision for Cooperative Banks and RRBs periodically reviews the financial position of Cooperative Banks and Regional Rural Banks.
 Concerned authorities are informed about necessary remedial measures if these inspections identify weaknesses in the banks.
 NABARD also makes recommendations to RBI for suitable regulatory action, based on the observations of the BoS.

-- On-site inspections : DoS conducts periodical on-site inspections of StCBs, DCCBs, RRBs, SCARBDs, and other State Level Apex Institutions.
+- On-Site inspections: DoS conducts periodical on-site inspection of StCBs, DCCBs, RRBs, SCARDBs, and other State Level Apex Institutions.
 These inspections focus on financial, managerial, operational aspects and the risk profile of the banks.
 Subsequently, DoS follows up to ensure compliance with the findings of the inspection.

-- Monitoring Frauds and Misappropriations : DoS monitors cases of fraud and misappropriations/ burglary/ dacoity in supervised entities.
+- Monitoring Frauds and Misappropriations: DoS monitors cases of fraud and misappropriations/ burglary/ dacoity in Supervised Entities based on the periodical reports submitted by Supervised Entities to Centralised Fraud Monitoring Cell (CFMC).

-- Complaints and Grievances : DoS monitors and follows up the complaints and grievances received against the supervised entities.
+- Complaints and Grievances: DoS monitors, follows up and ensures redressal of the complaints and grievances received against the supervised entities.

-- Based on the recommendations from NABARD, the RBI issued banking licenses to 360 DCCBs (out of 363 DCCBs) and all 33 StCBs.
-With its recommendations, NABARD played an important role in increasing the number of licensed banks in the country to 393.
-Only 3 DCCBs in the State of Jammu & Kashmir are yet to be licensed.
+- 348 DCCBs (out of 351 DCCBs) and 33 StCBs (out of 34 StCBs) have been issued licence by RBI.
+Only 3 DCCBs in the UT of Jammu & Kashmir and Daman & Diu StCB are yet to be licensed.
 NABARD has taken steps towards recapitalisation of these banks to make them eligible for issue of banking license.

 - NABARD has conducted a number of workshops to improve the quality and effectiveness of statutory audits and inspections.